Battle of the Bulge (1965 film): Plot

-Hessler's tanks cross the Our, secretly observed by Kiley, and approached Amblève where the Americans have improvised a strong defense.
-Kohler orders Hessler to bypass the town, but Hessler convinces him it is important to break the Americans' will to fight by engaging in a pitches battle.
-Hessler's tanks and infantry lay siege to Amblève, then occupy its ruins.
-Wolenski is captured when the town falls but senior staff escape to the Meuse River to regroup.
+Hessler's tanks cross the Our and approach Amblève where the Americans have improvised a strong defense.
+Kohler orders Hessler to bypass the town, but Hessler convinces him it is important to break the Americans' will to fight by bombarding Amblève, then occupying its ruins.
+Wolenski is captured when the town falls, but senior staff escape to the Meuse River to regroup.
 Guffy learns that Louise died in the shelling.

-Kiley flies another aerial reconnaissance mission despite the protests of his pilot about the dangers of dark and fog, but locate Hessler's tanks and radio their position.
-The plane is brought down by German fire, killing the pilot and wounding Kiley, who is found and taken to a nearby American fuel depot.
+Kiley flies a dangerous aerial reconnaissance mission in dark and fog.
+He manages to locate and radio the position of Hessler's tanks before the plane is shot down, killing the pilot and wounding Kiley, who is evacuated to an American fuel depot.

 When Hessler revels in the thought the war might go on forever, an exasperated Conrad curses him and demands a transfer.
-Hessler transfers him to the fuel battalion.
+Hessler transfers him to the German fuel supply column.

 General Grey's division prepares to defend the fuel depot when Kiley reports the Germans are desperate for gasoline.
 The American tanks lure the Germans into using the last of their fuel in an open-field confrontation, suffering great losses but leaving the Germans nearly out of gas.
 A group of stragglers led by Weaver and Guffy kill Schumacher and his fake MPs attempting to secure the fuel depot.
 Kiley urges the men to burn the depot, while Hessler orders his tanks to capture the depot at all costs.
-The Americans flood the road with gasoline and ignite it with grenades, immolating the German tanks and crews; Hessler burns to death when a fuel drum hits the tank he is driving.
-With no alternative, the surviving German soldiers abandon their vehicles and begin a long walk back to Germany.
-Conrad, bringing up the rear with the fuel column, throws aside his weapons, done with the war.
+The Americans flood the road with gasoline and ignite it with grenades, immolating the German tanks and crews.
+Hessler refuses to quit, takes the controls of his tank, and burns to death when a fuel drum hits it.
+The surviving Germans abandon their vehicles and begin a long walk back to Germany.
+Conrad throws aside his weapon, done with the war, and joins them.